0xDBFB7/ionprinter/documents/construction.md

 `error while loading shared libraries: libROOTVecOps.so: cannot open shared object file: No such file or directory`

-Just had to run ldconfig after installing root.
+Just had to run ldconfig after installing ROOT.

+Beam can be blanked by turning off mass-spec deflection voltage, allowing the silicone oil curtain to evacuate everything vaporized.